Differential Diagnosis of Pneumonia

 Bacterial Pneumonia

 For the treatment of CAP in a healthy individual who is less than 65 years old in an outpatient setting, amoxicillin monotherapy or amoxicillin plus a macrolide or doxycycline is used.
 If the patient is allergic to penicillin, a third-generation cephalosporin, like cefpodoxime, plus a macrolide or doxycycline can be prescribed.
-Or a macrolide or doxycycline alone can be used.
+A macrolide or doxycycline alone can also be used.

 Treatment widely differs for patients with CAP who require hospital admission.
-Those without suspicion of methicillin-resistant Staphylococcus aureus (MRSA) or pseudomonas CAP may receive an intravenous (IV) beta-lactam antibiotic regimen or a fluoroquinolone alone.
+Those without suspicion of methicillin-resistant Staphylococcus aureus (MRSA) or Pseudomonas CAP may receive an intravenous (IV) beta-lactam antibiotic regimen or a fluoroquinolone alone.
 Patients with CAP and MRSA or pseudomonas risk factors may be started on an anti-MRSA medication (vancomycin or linezolid), aztreonam, and an aminoglycoside.
-Individuals presenting with symptoms of sepsis usually are started on an array of empiric IV antibiotics until the underlying organism is identified.
-Empiric antibiotic therapy regimens may vary depending on the healthcare facility and protocols [5].
+Individuals presenting with symptoms of sepsis usually start with an array of empiric IV antibiotics until the underlying organism is identified.
+Empiric antibiotic therapy regimens may vary depending on the healthcare facility and protocols (5).

 Viral Pneumonia

-Supportive care is typically the mainstay of treatment of viral pneumonia.
+Supportive care is typically the mainstay of treatment for viral pneumonia.
 Patients should be encouraged to maintain or increase their hydration through oral intake.
-If they are intubated or unable to tolerate oral intake, IV fluids should be administered.
+IV fluids should be administered if they are intubated or unable to tolerate oral intake.
 Rest is another factor to promote.
-If required, oxygen supplementation and mechanical ventilatory support in an inpatient setting may be necessary.
+Oxygen supplementation and mechanical ventilatory support in an inpatient setting may be necessary.

-Specific antiviral therapy is determined by the underlying viral etiology.
+The underlying viral etiology determines specific antiviral therapy.
 Influenza is typically treated with oseltamivir or zanamivir, while RSV, parainfluenza, and adenovirus are treated with ribavirin.
-Herpes simplex virus and varicella-zoster virus cases of pneumonia are typically treated with acyclovir [6].
+Herpes simplex virus and varicella-zoster virus cases of pneumonia are usually treated with acyclovir (6).

 Fungal Pneumonia

 Cases of fungal pneumonia are usually treated initially with amphotericin B. However, other antifungals, like fluconazole and ketoconazole, may be administered.
 In many instances, fungal pneumonia develops as an opportunistic infection.
-Providers should consider risk factors, such as immunosuppression, chemotherapy, bone marrow transplant, steroid use, and infected catheters, as potential causes of infection [9].
+Providers should consider risk factors, such as immunosuppression, chemotherapy, bone marrow transplant, steroid use, and infected catheters, as potential disease causes (9).

 Ask yourself...